starship/starship/docs/de-DE/config/README.md

 ## Ruby

 By default the `ruby` module shows the currently installed version of [Ruby](https://www.ruby-lang.org/).
-Das Modul wird nur dann angezeigt, wenn eine der folgenden Bedingungen zutrifft:
+The module will be shown if any of the following conditions are met:

-- Das aktuelle Verzeichnis enthält eine `Gemfile`-Datei
+- The current directory contains a `Gemfile` file
 - The current directory contains a `.ruby-version` file
-- Das aktuelle Verzeichnis enthält eine `.rb`-Datei
+- The current directory contains a `.rb` file
 - The environment variables `RUBY_VERSION` or `RBENV_VERSION` are set

 Starship gets the current Ruby version by running `ruby -v`.